-Our paper is the first to provide a conditional cross-sectional factor model for Treasury bonds.
-The cash flows of Treasury bonds play the same role as firm characteristics in equity modeling.
-The factor loadings of the coupon bonds are functions of their normalized discounted cash flows and therefore time-varying.
-Two fixed income assets with the same cash flows have the same factor risk exposure.
-The loadings are directly related to conditional covariances with the factors.
-Hence, similar to the observation that "characteristics are covariances", we show that "cash flows are covariances" when modeling Treasury bonds.
-We show empirically, that we obtain the same factor loadings from the conditional cash flow information as with time-series regressions on risk factors.
+Second, the exposure of Treasury bonds to risk factors is fully explained by cash flow information.
+We provide a conditional cross-sectional factor model for Treasury bonds, and show how to construct bond characteristics.
+We show empirically that the cross-sectional loadings to risk factors based on cash flow information are identical to time-series regression loadings based on covariances with factors.
+In this sense, "cash flows are covariances" for Treasury bonds, which is similar to the observation that "characteristics are covariances" for equities.
 Hence, we do not require a time-series to obtain factor realizations and factor loadings, but it is sufficient to have cross-sectional cash flow information available on a given day.
-An important difference to equity modeling is that in our framework there are no ad-hoc assumptions on the functional transformation of the characteristics, but the law of one price and the optimal kernel formulation determine the coupon bond loadings.
+An important difference to equity modeling is that in our framework there are no ad-hoc assumptions on the functional transformation of the characteristics, but the law of one price and the optimal basis functions determine the Treasury loadings.